 - The society in India has a strong engagement with music across ages and platforms; 80% of surveyed internet users

-identified themselves as “music fanatics” or “music lovers”, higher than the corresponding global average of 54%.
+identified themselves as “music fanatics” or “music lovers”, higher than the corresponding global average of 54%. - Compared to their global counterparts, the surveyed respondents in India showcased a greater preference to

 visually engage with music- with the time spent on video streaming services accounting for 28% of the average user's

-- Radio engagement in India is high, increasing even; on an average, 86% of surveyed respondents used radio (live or on demand) to consume music – engagement with radio formats was equitable across all age-groups, though consumption was particularly higher in the age group of 35-44 with 90% users opting to listen to music on the radio in the past three months.
+total listening time in India, i.e., 5.3 hrs/ week, compared to the global average of 19.6% or 3.5 hrs/ week - Radio engagement in India is high, increasing even; on an average, 86% of surveyed respondents used radio (live or on demand) to consume music – engagement with radio formats was equitable across all age-groups, though consumption was particularly higher in the age group of 35-44 with 90% users opting to listen to music on the radio in the past three months.

 - Music listeners aged 16-44 are more likely to pay for audio streaming as they prefer an ad-free experience, the autonomy to listen to anything at any time, convenient form of music streaming and access to a one stop shop for all their respective music preferences.

--An emerging form of copyright infringement, social media piracy has emerged in India owing to developments in app space.
+- An emerging form of copyright infringement, social media piracy has emerged in India owing to developments in app space.
 Certain apps make available on their platforms unlicensed sound recordings owned by record labels in India and seek immunity under “safe harbour provisions” to escape liability

 __________________